FuseCP/SolidCP/SolidCP/Sources/SolidCP.EnterpriseServer.Data/README.md

 When you create SolidCP release with deploy-release.bat, deploy-release.bat creates backups of the Model Snapshots ..DbContextModelSnapshot.cs files, so you can always create migrations based on the last SolidCP release.
 When creating a SolidCP release, one can combine all new migrations into one by reverting the Model Snapshot to that of the last release and creating a new migration.
-The model snapshots are ignored by Git an not checked into the source version control.
-So if you need to create a new migration for a change you've made to the model, if you do not have yet a Model Snapshot, because you've checked out a fresh Git repo, rename the Model Snapshot of the last SolidCP release to the current snapshot and use this Model Snapshot to create your migration, so the migration gets created relative to the last SolidCP release.
-The Model Snapshots are not in source control, because they would create difficulties when merging branches in Git.

 # Usage of SolidCP.EnterpriseServer.Data
 SolidCP.EnterpriseServer.Data provides a class DbContext, that can be used as EF DbContext to access the database, It has properties to access the DbSet's of the Entities, and the usual SaveChanges etc. commands.
-The DbSet's are of type SolidCP.EnterpriseServer.Data.DbSet.
-In order to consume SoldiCP.EnterpriseServer.Data, you don't have to import the assemblies for EF Core 8 or EF 6, just use the SolidCP.EnterpriseServer.Data.DbContext and SolidCP.EnterpriseServer.Data.DbSet classes.
-They will use either EF Core 8 or EF 6 for accessing the database depending on wether you run on NET 8 or on NET Framework.
+In order to consume SoldiCP.EnterpriseServer.Data, you don't have to import the assemblies for EF Core 8 or EF 6, just use the SolidCP.EnterpriseServer.Data.DbContext class.
+It will use either EF Core 8 or EF 6 for accessing the database depending on wether you run on NET 8 or on NET Framework.